return42/sphkerneldoc/linux_src_doc/drivers/input/mouse/alps_h.rst

     uniquely identifiable through their E7 responses.

 protocol_info
-    information about protcol used by the device.
+    information about protocol used by the device.

 .. _`alps_model_info.description`: